rkbush12/rkbush12/HW1-report.md

 ### Q2 - Pull Command

-Git Pull command brings remote changes to the locl repository
+Git Pull command brings remote changes to the local repository

 ### Q3 - Local Commits

-If I committed a change on my local machine and do not see a change on Github.com, then I may have forgoteen to push my changes to the remote repository.
+If I committed a change on my local machine and do not see a change on Github.com, then I may have forgotten to push my changes to the remote repository.

 ### References